andreachalmers/noto-fontface/README.md

 ## Usage

-Import one of the following in your project to have access to "Noto" fontface:
+Import one of the following in your project to have access to `Noto` fontface:

 * `css/noto-fontface.css` - whole font family compiled into CSS
 * `css/noto-fontface.min.css` - whole font family (minified CSS)